 Another wise tip is to have your air conditioning unit inspected and cleaned regularly to prevent the growth of dust mites and mold.
 You should also watch for leaks in your roof, walls, or even under sinks that can cause dampness that leads to mold or mildew, which can get into the air and then into your lungs.
 This is one of the leading triggers for asthma and should be top priority in improving the indoor air quality of your home.

 Last but not least, it’s important to ventilate your home.
 Let fresh air in and get the stale air out.
 If you are still concerned, consider getting an ERV (energy recovery ventilator).
 An ERV also allows fresh air from outside to be added to your home and prevents the same stale air from constantly circulating.

 If you are taking the necessary steps to be sure your indoor air quality is up to par, you will breathe easier, both literally and figuratively!

 Want to improve your indoor air quality in Charlotte NC?
+Rely on our skilled and knowledgeable technicians to perform an air quality inspection for your home.
 Contact us at Acosta Heating & Cooling.
 We provide quality products & services at affordable rates.
 Give us a call today!